History

 2021European Military Engine Team (EUMET) is established

 MTU Aero Engines, Safran Aircraft Engines and ITP Aero have agreed to jointly develop, manufacture and support the engine for the Next Generation Fighter (NGF).
 MTU is responsible for its flagship products, the high-pressure and low-pressure, compressor intermediate case, as well as for elements of the monitoring systems.
-Furthermore, MTU is the lead for all maintenance and service activities for the Next European Fighter Engine within EUMET.
+Furthermore, MTU is the lead for all maintenance and service activities for the New Generation Fighter Engine within EUMET.

 2021MTU sells Vericor Power Systems